Skip to content

 The Arrival of Reinforcements and the Stakes in Ramadi

-U.S. Marines from the 3rd Battalion, 8th Marine Regiment run through a street Wednesday, April 19, 2006, in Ramadi, 115 kilometers (70 miles) west of Baghdad (AP)
+U.S. Marines from the 3rd Battalion, 8th Marine Regiment run through a street in Ramadi, April 19, 2006, 70 miles west of Baghdad

 "Every Day a Gunfight": The Reality of Urban COIN

 Troops operated from hardened Combat Outposts (COPs) and Observation Posts (OPs), many of which were under near-constant siege.
-COPs like Falcon, VA, and OP Hawk became both sanctuary and trap—safe havens by night, bullet magnets by day.
-For many soldiers in 1-36 IN, every trip outside the wire felt like walking into a buzz saw.
+COPs like Falcon, VA, and OP Hawk became both sanctuary and trap.
+Safe havens by night, bullet magnets by day.

 House by House, Room by Room